 - IO Throttling support - You can limit TOTAL/READ/WRITE throughput or IOPS.
 Also, burst control for these IO operations can be set for each disk.
 See the reference guide for the attributed names and purpose.

 TARGET: name for the tun device created for the VM.
 It corresponds to the

 ifnameoption of the ‘-net’ argument of the

 SCRIPT: name of a shell script to be executed after creating the tun device for the VM.
 It corresponds to the

 scriptoption of the ‘-net’ argument of the

-QoSto control the network traffic.
-We can define different kind of controls over network traffic:
+QoS to control the network traffic.
+We can define different kinds of controls over network traffic: